All Products

 All columns

-Columns in the input table that participate in training.
-Column names are separated by commas (,) and support INT and DOUBLE types.
-If the input is in sparse format, STRING type columns are supported.
+The columns that are selected from the input table for training.
+The column names must be separated by commas (,).
+Columns of the INT and DOUBLE types are supported.
+If the input data is in the sparse format, columns of the STRING type are supported.

 inputTablePartitions